hbctraining/DGE_workshop_salmon_online/lessons/01c_RNAseq_count_distribution.md

 With RNA-Seq data, **a very large number of RNAs are represented and the probability of pulling out a particular transcript is very small**.
 This scenario is most similar to the lottery described above, suggesting that perhaps the Poisson distribution is most appropriate.
 However, this **will depend on the relationship between mean and variance in our data**.

-#### Mean versus variance
+### Mean versus variance

 To assess the properties of the data we are working with, we can use the three samples corresponding to the 'Mov10 overexpression' replicates.
-First compute a vector of mean values, then a vector of variance values.
-We can then plot these values against each other to evaluate the relationship between them.
+First compute a vector of mean values, then compute a vector of variance values.
+Then plot these values against each other to evaluate the relationship between them.

 ```r
 mean_counts <- apply(data[,6:8], 1, mean)        #The second argument '1' of 'apply' function indicates the function being applied to rows.
 Use '2' if applied to columns